remotion-dev/remotion/packages/docs/docs/lambda/cli/render.md

 [Render a subset of a video](/docs/config#setframerange).
 Example: `--frames=0-9` to select the first 10 frames.
 To render a still, use the [`still`](/docs/lambda/cli/still) command.

+### `--every-nth-frame`

+_available from v3.1_

+[Render only every nth frame.](/docs/config#seteverynthframe) This option may only be set when rendering GIFs.
+This allows you to lower the FPS of the GIF.

+For example only every second frame, every third frame and so on.
+Only works for rendering GIFs.
+[See here for more details.](/docs/render-as-gif)

+### `--loop`

+_available from v3.1_

+[Set the looping behavior.](/docs/config#setloop) This option may only be set when rendering GIFs.
+[See here for more details.](/docs/render-as-gif#changing-the-number-of-loops)

 ### `--out-name`

 The file name of the media output as stored in the S3 bucket.
 By default, it is `out` plus the appropriate file extension, for example: `out.mp4`.
 Must match `/([0-9a-zA-Z-!_.*'()]+)/g`.